 For the last couple of years, Alesis has been owning the keytar game with their Vortex and Vortex 2.
 Roland has just brought back their staple keytar, the Roland Ax-Edge and it is making waves in the keyboard community.
+I am very happy that they finally made this as it has been years since its predecessor.

 Roland has stated that their goal with this instrument was to make something that was geared towards live performance.
 It is well known now that bands are getting more and more creative with their live show and Roland saw this as an opportunity to relaunch their Edge keytar.